mearleycf/gitsmartcommit/README.md

 ```

 The tool will:
-1. Analyze all changes in your repository
+1. Analyze all changes in your repository (with helpful debug output)
 2. Group related changes together
 3. Create meaningful commits with proper conventional commit messages
 4. Optionally push changes to remote (with --auto-push flag)